tansh2611/ITH_Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

+## Required Softwares

+NodeJs : v8.11.1

+npm : v6.1.0

+angular/CLI : ^4.0.1

+## Steps for setup
+Take a pull of the master branch from the github.
+Perform `npm install` to install the required dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` to start the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## NOTE
+The system should have internet connectivity in order to load the CSS.

+Although error handling is incorporated but kindly complete the backend application setup before starting the frontend application.

 ## Code scaffolding